tipofyzik/Analisis_of_mental_heath_in_tech_2016_dataset/README.md

 &emsp;&emsp; — _path_to_cluster_results_: Here, the results of diverse clustering methods are saved.
 &emsp;&emsp; — _path_to_interpretations_: Here, the results of the interpretation of the obtained clusters are saved.
 There are graphs showing the participants' responses for each top feature across the different clusters.
 **· _AdditionalParamters_:**
 &emsp;&emsp; — _with_text_columns_: This parameter is responsible for including columns with textual information in encoding and clustering process.
 If this parameter is set to 0 these columns won't be included.
 Otherwise, they will be encoded as others and will affect clustering results.
+&emsp;&emsp; — _interpret_tsne_reduced_data_: This parameter determines whether the interpretation of clustering results for data reduced using the t-SNE algorithm is performed.
+If set to 0, no interpretation will be performed.
+If set to a non-zero value, the interpretation will be saved.
+&emsp;&emsp; — _interpret_pca_reduced_data_: This parameter determines whether the interpretation of clustering results for data reduced using the PCA algorithm is performed.
+If set to 0, no interpretation will be performed.
+If set to a non-zero value, the interpretation will be saved.
+&emsp;&emsp; — _interpret_kernel_pca_reduced_data_: This parameter determines whether the interpretation of clustering results for data reduced using the Kernel PCA algorithm is performed.
+If set to 0, no interpretation will be performed.
+If set to a non-zero value, the interpretation will be saved.
+&emsp;&emsp; — _interpret_mds_reduced_data_: This parameter determines whether the interpretation of clustering results for data reduced using the MDS algorithm is performed.
+If set to 0, no interpretation will be performed.
+If set to a non-zero value, the interpretation will be saved.
 **· _DimensionalityReducerParameters_:**
 &emsp;&emsp; — _save_info_ratio_: Contains the ratio for the Linear PCA method.
 You can specify either a fractional number representing the percentage of information retained or an integer indicating the number of features to keep.
 &emsp;&emsp; — _pca_random_state_: Contains the random state parameter for PCA algorithm.
 Serves to ensure reproducibility of results.